jeflem/ananke/doc/src/what-read.md

 ## Hub users

-*Hub user* login to the JupyterHub and work in their JupyterLab environment.
+*Hub users* login to the JupyterHub and work in their JupyterLab environment.
 They have access to their personal files only and to nbgrader courses made available to them by an instructor.

 In a teaching environment, students are hub users.